maxwolf621/AZ/az-104/Test/EntraId.md

 - For example, if there is a Deny policy at the tenant root group, then the policy will be applied to the hierarchy of management groups and subscriptions.

 **Remember that a Deny policy always overrides an Allow policy.**
+- e.g. deny in sub management group can override allow policy in root management group

 :x: You can create a virtual machine in TD-Subscription2 is incorrect
 - because the Tenant Root Group has a Deny policy that restricts it, as well as its related resource groups (e.g. TD-Management-Group11), from deploying virtual networks.**If you can’t create a virtual network, then you also can’t deploy a virtual machine.**
 - To allow the creation of a virtual machine, you need to remove the assigned policy.